raphaaj/tablab/src/parser/README.md

 One of the use cases of the `methodInstructionAlias2IdentifierMap` option is to disable the parser to identify some method instructions.

-In the following example, the parser is set to read the [repeat instruction](#method-instruction-repeat) only under the alias `repeat`.
+In the following example, the parser is set to read the [repeat instruction](#method-instruction-repeat) only, under the alias `repeat`.
 The other aliases described in the [available method instructions section](#available-method-instructions) are disabled, resulting in unidentified method instructions.

 ```js
 const { Parser, InstructionFactory, Tab, MethodInstructionIdentifier } = require('tablab');